 The nasi lemak at Crunchy is fragrant and slightly clumpy (not that it’s a bad thing), you can enjoy the nasi lemak just by itself.
 The amount of coconut milk is very subtle keeping the dish fairly light.The sambal is quite liquidy… More »

-Zazali Corner is a familiar sight for the residents around this Wangsa Maju neighbourhood.
-Started by a husband and wife duo of Encik Zazali and Mak Cik Zuraiba, they serve the king and queen of Malaysian breakfasts - nasi lemak and… More »
+Zali Corner is a familiar sight for the residents around this Wangsa Maju neighbourhood.
+Started by a husband and wife duo of Encik Zali and Mak Cik Zuraiba, they serve the king and queen of Malaysian breakfasts - nasi lemak and roti… More »

 For fans of nasi lemak bungkus, make your way to Nasi Lemak EK in Wangsa Maju.
 There, you can sample perfectly cooked coconut rice paired with a sweet and spicy sambal that tastes just like the ones you had as a child at your school… More »